ncdhc/ndnp-local-batch-process/readme.md

 This repository describes a convoluted process that’s very dependent on a specific environment and set of resources.
-This approach is presented here, as-is, in the hopes that might help inform the development of others.
+This approach is presented here, as-is, in the hopes that might help inform others' development efforts.